andrew-lily/search-query-performance-analysis/README.md

 1. If you simply invoke the script `python blm_test.py`there is one default search term that the script will use.
 This is good for testing during local setup
 2. Alternatively you can pass the name of a .csv file `python blm_test.py search_terms.csv` that contains multiple search terms that the script will iterate through.
 File structure must be `search term, /n` for each search term
 3. The script will create a new directory with a unix time stamp for each invocation of the script and all artifacts from that run of the script will be added to that new sub-directory with the same unix time stamp appended
+## TODO's
+- Add error handling when looping through search terms (just gobble up any errors for now and continue the for loop).
+Getting baseline data is the goal, not complete data quite yet
+- Auto upload result runs to S3, for now manual upload from each run is fine, but if this starts to be useful auto uploading will be nice
+- If this does become valuale enough for any retailers dockerize and move to "The Cloud™" to run.